 This is the fifth of five clinical courses; the student is expected to apply knowledge gained during eleventh and twelfth semesters of the program and begins to demonstrate the skills to become an effective MRI technologist.
 The students will be scheduled for approximately 7.5 hours a day, with a 30 minute lunch/break for 5 days a week totaling 210 clinical hours.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis for 5 days a week): 6 wks

 Pre-Requisite: MR 2004

 Total Clock Hours: 210

 Tuition: \$ 1610.00